microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

 The Windows Copliot Runtime APIs uses a specifies  version of the .NET runtime and the minimum Windows version that the app targets.
 Also, the Community Toolkit.Mvvm and uses features that are ahead of the standard C# language version that your project is configured to use by default.
 You need to update the project's configuration:

 1. If Solution Explorer isn't already open, you can open it by selecting **View** > **Solution Explorer** from the top menu.
 1. In the Solution Explorer, you see a tree structure representing your solution and its projects.
-Look for the project node named **StoryTeller**.
+Look for the project node named **PoemGenerator**.
 This node is usually a folder icon with the project name next to it.
-1. **Right-click** on the project node (**StoryTeller**) and select **Edit Project File**.
+1. **Right-click** on the project node (**PoemGenerator**) and select **Edit Project File**.
 This action opens the .csproj file in the editor.
 1. **Locate** the first `PropertyGroup` element in the file
 1. **Add** `<LangVersion>Preview</LangVersion>`
 1. **Locate** `<TargetFramework>`